bctriad/bctriad/README.txt

 3. ML_Models_Aspect_Detection/AD_DT_NB_RFC_SVM.py: This code is used to Model Decision Tree, Random Forest, Naive Bayes and SVM for Aspect Detection task.
 The code utilizes the dataset All_Aspect_Dataset.json to train Decision Tree, Random Forest, Naive Bayes and SVM.
 In the python file, comments are provided for the important steps.

 4. ML_Models_Sentiment_Classification/SA_All_DT_NB_RFC_SVM.py: This code is used to Model Decision Tree, Random Forest, Naive Bayes and SVM for Sentiment Classification task.
 The code utilizes the dataset All_Sentiments_Dataset.json to train Decision Tree, Random Forest, Naive Bayes and SVM.
 In the python file, comments are provided for the important steps.

+5. ML_Models_Sentiment_Classification_For_Self_Aspect/Self_Aspect_DT_NB_RFC_SVM.py: This code is used to Model Decision Tree, Random Forest, Naive Bayes and SVM for Sentiment Classification task on self aspect.
+The code utilizes the dataset Self_Aspect_Sentiment_Classification.json to train Decision Tree, Random Forest, Naive Bayes and SVM.
+In the python file, comments are provided for the important steps.

+6. ML_Models_Sentiment_Classification_For_Future_Aspect/Future_Aspect_DT_NB_RFC_SVM.py: This code is used to Model Decision Tree, Random Forest, Naive Bayes and SVM for Sentiment Classification task on future aspect.
+The code utilizes the dataset Future_Aspect_Sentiment_Classification.json to train Decision Tree, Random Forest, Naive Bayes and SVM.
+In the python file, comments are provided for the important steps.

+7. ML_Models_Sentiment_Classification_For_World_Aspect/World_Aspect_DT_NB_RFC_SVM.py: This code is used to Model Decision Tree, Random Forest, Naive Bayes and SVM for Sentiment Classification task on world aspect.
+The code utilizes the dataset World_Aspect_Sentiment_Classification.json to train Decision Tree, Random Forest, Naive Bayes and SVM.
+In the python file, comments are provided for the important steps.